kalininalab/DataSAIL/docs/index.rst

     Either a numpy array as a pickle file or a similarity/distance matrix in TSV format.
 In case of the TSV file, the matrix has to be labeled with identifiers in both, a header row and the first column.
 If it is a pickle file, the order has to be given as additional argument.

+To now split the data, DataSAIL needs to get the data in one of the formats described above.
+In case of interaction data, both interacting entities need to be stored in either of these formats.
+In case of interaction data, you additionally have to provide the interactions between both entities as TSV file with a header and one interaction per row given by the two interacting IDs.
+Further columns will be ignored.